 - Certified in the Governance of Enterprise IT (CGEIT)

 - Sensitive Security Information, Certified (SSI)

 - Certified Ethical Hacker (CEH)

 If your certification is not listed here, please request approval by email to [email protected].

 Time spent speaking, authoring, and teaching will be accepted towards continuing education requirements.
-A maximum of seven (7) CEHs may be awarded in a single year for this type of nontraditional credit.
+A maximum of twenty (20) CEHs may be awarded in a three-year term for this type of nontraditional credit.